gurock/trcli/README.md

 Default configuration file
 --------------------------
-Default configuration file should be named config.yaml or config.yml and be stored in the same directory as the trcli executable file.
+Default configuration file should be named `config.yaml` or `config.yml` and be stored in the same directory as the trcli executable file.
+The default path for pip installation of executable depends on your system and python settings (venv).

+Please check where TRCLI was installed by using `which trcli` command.

 Custom configuration file
 -------------------------